2020 Stanford Baseball All-Star Camps (HS Aged Players)

 Absolutely.
 When your register online there will be a spot for your to request a roommate(s).
 In addition, we try (but cannot guarantee) to put friends on the same camp team.

-There is a $300 refund fee if you cancel before May 1, 2019.
-No refunds will be given if you cancel after May 1, 2019.
-Just for total clarification this includes if you have to cancel after May 1, 2019 but before camp begins, because you became injured and could not participate in camp because of that injury.
+For sessions 1 and 2, there is a $300 refund fee if you cancel before May 1, 2020.
+No refunds will be given if you cancel after May 1, 2020 (just for total clarification this includes if you have to cancel after May 1, 2020 but before camp begins, because you became injured and could not participate in camp because of that injury).

 Are parents welcome?